 The council built a number of tower blocks in the 1960s and 1970s and many of these properties have recently been refurbished or replaced.

 Warehouses, business centres and superstores have filled disused industrial sites and some new housing has been built in the locality formerly known as Marsh Side.
-The regeneration of Edmonton Green has been by far the largest project undertaken in the district in the past quarter century – but a much bigger one is yet to come at Meridian Water, if all goes to plan.
+The regeneration of Edmonton Green has been the largest project undertaken in the district in the past quarter century – but a much bigger one is yet to come at Meridian Water, if all goes to plan.

 At the 2011 census Edmonton had almost 9,000 residents of Turkish or Turkish Cypriot heritage, accounting for more than 10 per cent of the district’s total population.
 Edmonton also has significant numbers of residents of black African and black Caribbean descent but relatively few Asians.